-- Wear your harness and keep your tether fastened at all times. - Put the side gates down and keep your entire body inside the operator area. - Make certain the pallet or platform is securely fastened and will not slide or tip. - A pallet may move or tip, even when the pallet grab is used.
-Work from the platform, not the pallet.
-Never step on or near the edge of the pallet. - Watch where you're going.
+- Wear your harness and keep your lanyard fastened at all times. - Put the side gates down and keep your entire body inside the operator area. - For stability, spread the forks as far as you can and make certain the pallet or fork mounted platform is securely fastened. - A pallet may move or tip, even when the pallet grab is used.
+Work from the platform.
+If you must step onto a pallet, stay to the center, between the supporting forks.
+Never step on or near the edge of a pallet. - Watch where you're going.
 Running into an object could cause you to fall.